fabianmichael/kirby-imagekit/readme.md

 ### Discovery mode

-If the `imagekit.widget.discover` (automatic indexing) option is active, the widget will not only scan your thumbs folder for pending thumbnails, but will also make a HTTP request to every single page of your Kirby installation to execute every page‘s template code once.
-This feature also works with pagination.
+If the `imagekit.widget.discover` *(automatic indexing)* option is active, the widget will not only scan your thumbs folder for pending thumbnails, but will also make a HTTP request to every single page of your Kirby installation to execute every page‘s template code once.
+This feature also works with pagination and/or prev- and next links.
 Just make sure, that the pagination links have `rel` attributes of either `'next'` or `'prev'`.
 This way, ImageKit can scan through paginated pages.

 ```
 <link href="<?= $pagination->prevPageURL() ?>" rel="prev">